Inter-Port Isolation

 • For passive devices, such as antennas, coupling is reciprocal, that is, S12 = S21.

-• Specification shall reference the full frequency range, full electrical downtilt range, and associated ports of the antenna unless specifically detailed otherwise (example: 1710-2180 MHz; 0°-10°; +45 and -45 ports).
+• Specification shall reference the full frequency range, full electrical downtilt range, and associated ports of the antenna unless specifically detailed otherwise (example: 1695 to 2180 MHz; 0°-10°; +45 and -45 ports).

 • Since this specification is for a specific pair of ports, they must be identified on the antenna and referenced in the same way in the specification.